Learn About Hunger

 Food Insecurity in Our Community

 Feeding America has shared data with us from their most recent Map the Meal Gap study which reflects 2020 estimates of food insecurity.
-Click here to see a map of this data with information about food insecurity in the overall population by zip code and census tract.
+While food insecurity estimates are calculated from data that is a few years old, we have estimates of the percent and number of people experiencing food insecurity by zip code and census tract.
+We have mapped that data (click here) to illustrate the difference across the county.”

 Food Insecurity in America